Heidi, 17 Years Old, Spayed Female, Cavalier King Charles Spaniel, 20lbs

 Bandit is one of the cutest little guys we have ever seen!
 He was surrendered by owners that didn’t have time for him due to their own circumstances.
 He had not been outside in over a year before we took him under our wing!
 He is a very good, quiet, low-key boy.
 He’s great with other dogs and most likely with cats, as long as they respect his very low vision.
 He sleeps through the night and is potty trained as long as he is let out as needed.
 He doesn’t really signal, so frequent breaks until you get his routine is the best bet.

 Bandit has stage 3 kidney disease, COPD/chronic bronchitis, elevated pancreas levels, heart disease, and dry eye.
 He will need to be on heart, COPD, and eye medications the rest of his life (pills and drops).
-He eats a prescription diet mixed 50% with white rice to manage his concurrent kidney disease and pacreatitis.
-Bandit must be hand-fed 3 small meals a day.
-He’s very low-vision and hard of hearing.
+He eats a prescription diet mixed 50% with white rice to manage his concurrent kidney disease and pancreatitis.
+Bandit eats 3 small meals a day.
+He’s very low-vision and hard of hearing, but will learn your layout and do just fine.
 He needs either a retired or work from home situation to live out the rest of his days in peace and comfort.

 Despite all that Bandit has going on, he looks forward to meal time and enjoys a combination of naps and laps around the house.
 Everyone falls in love with this guy!
 If you are a great caretaker and love providing support to a gentle, senior pup, please apply!